What is Proof of Work?

 Proof of Work is a term for the rules dictating who gets to update transactions on the Bitcoin blockchain.

-It basically means that in order to gain the right to update the next block of transactions, you need to provide proof to a challenge that is hard to solve yet can be easily verified by the network.
+It basically means that in order to gain the right to update the next block of transactions, you need to provide proof of a challenge that is hard to solve yet can be easily verified by the network.
 Hence providing proof that you’ve done work in solving it.

 That’s Proof of Work in a nutshell.
-For a more detailed explanation keep on reading, here’s what I’ll cover:
+For a more detailed explanation, keep on reading.
+Here’s what I’ll cover:

 Don’t like to Read?
 Watch Our Short Video Tutorial Instead